kubernetes/website/content/en/blog/_posts/2018-05-05-hugo-migration.md

 ### Things will break

-Hugo's Markdown parser is [stricter than Jekyll's](https://gohugo.io/getting-started/configuration/#configure-blackfriday).
+Hugo's Markdown parser is [differently strict than Jekyll's](https://gohugo.io/getting-started/configuration/#configure-blackfriday).
 As a consequence, some Markdown formatting that rendered fine in Jekyll now produces some unexpected results: [strange left nav ordering](https://github.com/kubernetes/website/issues/8258), [vanishing tutorials](https://github.com/kubernetes/website/issues/8247), and [broken links](https://github.com/kubernetes/website/issues/8246), among others.

 If you encounter any site weirdness or broken formatting, please [open an issue](https://github.com/kubernetes/website/issues/new).
 You can see the list of issues that are [specific to Hugo migration](https://github.com/kubernetes/website/issues?q=is%3Aissue+is%3Aopen+Hugo+label%3A%22Needs+Docs+Review%22).